fsantanna/dceu/doc/manual-out.md

 }
 ```

-The `par-or` is a structured mechanism that combines tasks in blocks and
+The [`par-or`](parallel-blocks) is a structured mechanism that combines tasks
-rejoins as a whole when one of its tasks terminates, aborting the others.
+in blocks and rejoins as a whole when one of its tasks terminates,
+automatically aborting the others.

-The `every` loop in the second task iterates exactly 9 times before the first
+The [`every`](every-block) loop in the second task iterates exactly 9 times
-task awakes and terminates the composition.
+before the first task awakes and terminates the composition.
 For this reason, the second task is aborted before it has the opportunity to
 awake for the 10th time, but its `defer` statement still executes and outputs
 `"I counted 9"`.